AndreLucasTrevizan/node-api-crud/README.md

 ### JWT

-The API is protected with JsonWebTokens in some endpoints like <strong>GET /api/users</strong> where you can see all the users from the Database, then, you need to be an Admin User to access this.
+The API is protected with JsonWebTokens in some endpoints like <strong>GET /api/users</strong> where you can see all the users from the Database, that way, you need to be an Admin User to access this.